zhdk/tpf-installers/README.md

 -----

 **New**
-- removed 'jmess' from the tpf tools.
+* removed 'jmess' from the tpf tools.
-- removed the 'tpf-audio-connections'
+* removed the 'tpf-audio-connections'
-- removed the 'tpf-load-audio.command'.
+* removed the 'tpf-load-audio.command'.
-- removed the 'tpf-save-audio.command'.
+* removed the 'tpf-save-audio.command'.
-(no longer necessary for the tpf-tools v1.1.1)
+* (no longer necessary for the tpf-tools v1.1.1)

-- added the 'TPF-Client.app compiled for 'jack2' to the installer.
+* added the 'TPF-Client.app compiled for 'jack2' to the installer.
-- updated the 'uninstaller-tpf-jack2.command'.
+* updated the 'uninstaller-tpf-jack2.command'.
-- updated the 'uninstall-tpf-tools-intermediate.command'.
+* updated the 'uninstall-tpf-tools-intermediate.command'.
-- updated the 'tpf-audio-runner.command'.
+* updated the 'tpf-audio-runner.command'.
-- added new 'tpf-video-runner.command'.
+* new 'tpf-video-runner.command'.
-- added new 'install.txt'.
+* new 'install.txt'.
-- added new 'readme.md & readme.pdf.
+* new 'readme.md & readme.pdf.
-- added new 'tpf-tools-intermediate v1.1.1.pkg'
+* new 'tpf-tools-intermediate v1.1.1.pkg'

-- Midi-controllers works now!
+* Midi-controllers works now!
-  -  Default "x-Touch One"

 ----